 Anyone who receives a product from you is a customer or client.
 The customer needs something from you, and hopefully, they get it from you.

 Unfortunately, what the customer needs may not match what the customer gets from you.
 That spells "dissatisfied customer" or maybe "lost customer."
-It is imperative to find ways to determine if they are satisfied with what you give them.
+Finding ways to determine if they are satisfied with what you give them is imperative.
 That will help your career or your business.

 Truth Tables

-A "truth table" helps you divide and think about an issue, especially any two items that you see as linked together.
+A "truth table" helps you divide and think about an issue, especially any two items you see as linked.
 For example, you might say, "Excellent parents have excellent kids."
 That is what we would like to believe, but a truth table reveals a better answer.

 After seeing the video and reading the information below, create a truth table with "Excellent parents" and "Excellent children" as the two elements and see what you learn.